Traditional games of India: Gilli danda

 Gilli danda is similar to many other games around the world, such as the English game of tip-cat, and also has similarities to the British sport of cricket, which is one of the reasons that sport became popular throughout South Asia in the colonial era.
 It is a game where a player hits a short stick on the ground up into the air using a longer stick held in their hand.
 They then hit the airborne stick with the hand-held stick again so that it travels as far as possible.
 If a player on the other team catches the stick before it touches the ground, then the hitter is out (eliminated).

 Nondi

 Nondi (known by several other regional names) is a game similar to hopscotch.
-In it, several connected boxes are drawn on the ground, and players throw a rock or similar object onto one of the boxes and then attempt to hop their way to the box the rock lands in.
+In it, several connected boxes are drawn on the ground, and players throw a rock or similar object onto one of the boxes and then attempt to hop their way to the box the rock landed in.